-In Ethiopia, hot pepper is known as berbere (here after the term berbere is used when referring 50 to Ethiopian dry red hot chilli pepper).
-Within Ethiopia, berbere is commonly cultivated in 51 locations with altitudes ranging from 1400 to 1900 m above the sea level, and a mean annual 52 53 rainfall and temperature range of 600 to 1200 mm, 25 to 28°C, respectively.
-The production of berbere by smallholder farmers is concentrated in Amhara, Oromia, and Southern Nations, 54 Nationalities and Peoples' (SNNP) Region states of Ethiopia (Abebayehu et al., 2014).
-The 55 berbere crop is typically rotated with maize, which is grown as a primary staple food crop for 56 57 home consumption.
-Berbere is usually planted in April/May when the rainy season starts and harvested from October to February (dry season) (Boseland & Votava, 2000) (Gobie, 2019).
-58 59 In Ethiopia, berbere cultivation is practised at small-scale levels using traditional practices.
-The harvest and postharvest operations include traditional harvesting, drying, sorting, storage, 60

-61 and milling practices.
+and Peoples' (SNNP) Region states of Ethiopia (Abebayehu et al., 2014).
+The berbere crop is typically rotated with maize, which is grown as a primary staple food crop for home consumption.
+Berbere is usually planted in April/May when the rainy season starts and harvested from October to February (dry season) (Boseland and Votava, 2000; Gobie, 2019).
+In Ethiopia, berbere cultivation is practised at small-scale levels using traditional practices.
+The harvest and postharvest operations include traditional harvesting, drying, sorting, storage, and milling practices.